 - Advanced Breast Cancer Support Group (Cottosloe, WA)

+Another option is to join our metastatic breast cancer group within our online network and connect with men and women living with metastatic breast cancer around Australia.
 This group has 300 online members and so you may find that you can connect with women who are of similar age to yourself with similar life interests and experiences.